wessenstam/gts21/cicd/phase2/phase2.rst

    .. figure:: images/4.png

 #.
-Provide the **/** as the folder you want to open and click on **OK**
+Provide the **/** as the folder you want to open and click on **OK**.

    [screenshot]

 [This process is wonky for me.
 We have to give explicit instructions on how to get / to work.
 I had to type /. and then remove the period, so it didn't auto-select the bin directory.]

-[Also got warning/error: Unable to watch for file changes in this large workspace folder.
+[Also got warning/error every time I did this: Unable to watch for file changes in this large workspace folder.
 Please follow the instructions link to resolve this issue. https://code.visualstudio.com/docs/setup/linux#_visual-studio-code-is-unable-to-watch-for-file-changes-in-this-large-workspace-error-enospc ]

    It will take approximately 1 minute (you might be asked for the password again) [Confirm if they will or not].